webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

         // and pass it to the fragment shader vsOut.surfaceToLight = uni.lightWorldPosition - surfaceWorldPosition;

-        // Compute the vector of the surface to the light
+        // Compute the vector of the surface to the view
         // and pass it to the fragment shader vsOut.surfaceToView = uni.viewWorldPosition - surfaceWorldPosition;